 1.01 A review of faculty activities and accomplishments for the preceding calendar year shall be conducted by the unit administrator every spring for every faculty member, regardless of rank or tenure status.
 A written report of activities and accomplishments shall be submitted by the faculty member.
 This report shall include a work and professional development plan.
 Unit administrators are expected to encourage the professional development of each faculty member.

-1.02 Unit administrators shall familiarize each faculty member with the performance standards established by the faculty members of the unit.
+1.02 Unit administrators shall familiarize each faculty member with the written performance standards established by the faculty members of the unit.
 The unit administrator shall endeavor to provide an environment conducive to the achievement of expected performance.
-The unit administrator shall submit a written evaluation that gives detailed descriptions of the faculty member’s accomplishments or deficiencies.
+The unit administrator shall submit a written evaluation that gives detailed descriptions of the faculty member’s accomplishments or deficiencies specifically as they relate to the written performance standards.
 The faculty member’s written report, together with the unit administrator’s evaluation, shall serve as the supporting documentation for any merit pay raise or other salary adjustment.
 The completed annual review documentation shall be placed into the permanent record of the faculty member and shall be added to an accumulation of performance documents that shall be used in any further review.
 A complete set of annual review documents shall be available for any peer committee evaluation, particularly evaluations at the times of reappointment, tenure and promotion.
 If a major element of performance is judged to be unsatisfactory by the unit administrator, the following steps shall be taken:

 A detailed written plan for corrective action shall be specified by the unit administrator.